gcanti/fp-ts/docs/recipes/HKT.md

+---
+title: Write type class instances
+parent: Recipes
+nav_order: 2
+---

-# How to write type class instances for your data structure
+# How to write type class instances for your data type

 Let's start from a simple data structure: `Identity`